MicrosoftDocs/cpp-docs/docs/linux/connect-to-your-remote-linux-computer.md

 ::: moniker range=">=vs-2017"

-You can configure a Linux project to target a remote machine or to Windows Subsystem for Linux (WSL).
+You can configure a Linux project to target a remote machine or Windows Subsystem for Linux (WSL).
+For remote machines, and for WSL on Visual Studio 2017, you need to set up a connection.

 ## Connect to a remote Linux computer